Border control: Europe

 An unusual example of internal border controls pertains to customs enforcement within the Schengen area.
 Even though borders are generally invisible, the existence of areas within the Schengen area but outside the European Union Value Added Tax Area, as well as jurisdictions such as Andorra which are not officially a part of the Schengen area but can not be accessed without passing through it, has resulted in the existence of sporadic internal border controls for customs purposes.
 Additionally, as per Schengen area rules, hotels and other types of commercial accommodation must register all foreign citizens, including citizens of other Schengen states, by requiring the completion of a registration form by their own hand.
 (Note: This does not apply to accompanying spouses and minor children or members of travel groups.
-In addition, a valid identification document has to be produced to the hotel manager or staff.)
+In addition, a valid identification document must be presented to the hotel manager or staff.)
 The Schengen rules do not require any other procedures; thus, the Schengen states are free to regulate further details on the content of the registration forms, and identity documents which are to be produced, and may also require the persons exempted from registration by Schengen laws to be registered.
 A Schengen state is also permitted to reinstate border controls with another Schengen country for a short period where there is a serious threat to that state's "public policy or internal security" or when the "control of an external border is no longer ensured due to exceptional circumstances".
 When such risks arise out of foreseeable events, the state in question must notify the European Commission in advance and consult with other Schengen states.
 Since the implementation of the Schengen Agreement, this provision has been invoked frequently by member states, especially in response to the European migrant crisis.
 (Note: For example, in April 2010, Malta introduced temporary checks due to Pope Benedict XVI's visit.
 It reimposed checks in 2015 in the weeks surrounding the Commonwealth Heads of Government Meeting.
 In response to the European migrant crisis, several countries set up internal controls.
 In 2019, Denmark, worried about the bombings in Sweden, introduced passport controls to Swedish citizens for the first time since the 1950s.)